StrangeRanger/customized-unix-terminal/README.md

 | ac | Directory writeable to others (with sticky bit) | black | green |
 | aD | Directory writeable to others (without sticky bit) | black | yellow |

+After setting up the new LSCOLORS, you will either need to modify the terminal profile ansi color to your liking, or import my personal terminal profile (instructions below).

+## Terminal Profile

+This is a customized terminal profile that is based off of the Basic profile in macOS Catalina.
+To add this to your list of profiles and make it your default, follow the instructions below:

+1. Open the Terminal application.
+2. If you did NOT use the automatic setup script to add the terminal profile:
+   1. Click on Preferences... > Profiles > "the gear at the bottom left of the window" > Import... > "locate and click on 'Basic (Modified).terminal'"
+3. If you DID use the automatic setup script to add the terminal profile:
+   1. Click on Preferences... > Profiles
+4. Click on the new terminal profile, then press the "Default" button at the bottom of the window.

 ## Vim Resource File

 Create `.vimrc` in your home directory and add the following to the file: